Murder of Heather Rich: Josh Bagwell

-Joshua Luke Bagwell was born on December 21, 1978, in Wichita County, Texas, to Twana Cherese Anderson and Rodney Joseph Schneider.
-At the time of Rich's murder, he lived with his wealthy grandparents in Waurika.
+At the time of Rich's murder, Joshua Luke Bagwell lived with his wealthy grandparents in Waurika.
 The recipient of six new cars, Bagwell was variously described as "a snob" and pampered.
 Undisciplined at home, the teen was unreceptive to any discipline outside his home: once arrested for driving under the influence, Bagwell demanded his lawyer and resisted arrest.
 Both Wood and Rich were impressed by Bagwell's means, the latter such that she flirted with him until securing a spot in his white Dodge Stealth for the Waurika homecoming parade.
 In October 1996, Bagwell was a senior at Waurika High.
 In early 2002, he was described as blonde, 5 ft 8 in tall, and weighing 160 lb.

 Curtis Gambill

-On February 24, 1977, Curtis Allen Gambill was born in Montague County, Texas, to Shirley Gean Matthew and Valton Ellis Gambill Jr. At the time of Rich's murder, the high-school-dropout was living with his 64-year-old grandmother Reda Robbins in Terral, Oklahoma—20 mi downriver from Waurika.
+At the time of Rich's murder, Curtis Allen Gambill, a high-school-dropout, was living with his 64-year-old grandmother Reda Robbins in Terral, Oklahoma—20 mi downriver from Waurika.
 The great-grandson of Kate Rich (murdered locally in 1982 by Henry Lee Lucas), Gambill was described as having "a mean streak […] He was always raising Cain, and everyone knew to steer clear of him."
-In 2002, Gambill was described by law-enforcement as "the most violent person I’ve ever known, […] When you’re around him, you literally feel like you’re in the presence of evil."
+In 2002, Gambill was described by law-enforcement as "the most violent person I've ever known, […] When you're around him, you literally feel like you're in the presence of evil."
 At school, Gambill forced other boys to fight each other; in the community, it was believed that he killed livestock "for sport".
 Gambill escaped every youth detention center in which he was incarcerated, was briefly committed to a psychiatric hospital at seventeen, and was convicted of "feloniously carrying a firearm" on February 13, 1996 (receiving a five-year suspended sentence).
 In early 2002, he was described as blonde, 5 ft 8 in tall, and weighing 160 lb.

-Gambill was friends with Bagwell though their shared interests in guns, camping, fishing, and "hanging out along the river"; Gambill and Wood were acquaintances having spent one summer working in watermelon fields.
+Gambill was friends with Bagwell through their shared interests in guns, camping, fishing, and "hanging out along the river"; Gambill and Wood were acquaintances having spent one summer working in watermelon fields.
 In the lead-up to Rich's disappearance, Gambill was described by his grandmother as "brooding" over the suicide of his best friend, Dennis Wayne Goss.
-Robbins later said that Gambill "had made some strange remarks to her about his late friend: Dennis Wayne hadn’t killed himself; he had been murdered, and Curtis intended to find out who did it."
+Robbins later said that Gambill "had made some strange remarks to her about his late friend: Dennis Wayne hadn't killed himself; he had been murdered, and Curtis intended to find out who did it."
 When Robbins told Gambill about the recovery of Rich's body, Gambill said, "Grandma, I don't give a f— [sic] about that little girl."